Ashm99/demo-pmas/README.md

 ## Key features
 * A spring boot project based on mvc architecture
 * Mainly utilizes java, html and bootstrap css.
+* Utilizes spring security for secure login.
+* And Thymeleaf for front-end.